Last updated: April 17, 2018

-The requirements for considering and assessing continuous service are different depending on whether the vacancy being staffed is covered by the BCGEU, PEA, UPN or BCNU Collective Agreements or is excluded.
+The requirements for considering and assessing continuous service are different depending on whether the vacancy being staffed is covered by the BC General Employees' Union (BCGEU), BC's Union for Professionals (PEA), BC Nurses' Union (BCNU) or Queen's Printer/Unifor collective agreements, or is excluded.

 A year of service is based on the anniversary of the employee's date of hire.
 As long as recall rights are maintained, both auxiliary and regular employees receive credit for each completed year of service.

 Credit is based on the original hire date, regardless of how many hours the employee has worked in the time period.
 Partial years of service are not counted.

 This definition of a year of service only applies to the calculation of the continuous service merit factor for competitions.